 How much do solar batteries cost?

-A new solar battery will usually cost $2,000 to $20,000, depending on the size and make of the model.
-Smaller batteries, such as the 1.2kWh Enphase storage unit, cost $2,000 including installation, while larger batteries, such as Tesla’s 13.2kWh Powerwall 2, will cost $8,800 plus installation.
+A new solar battery will cost around $2,000 to $20,000, depending on the size and make of the model.
+Smaller batteries, such as the 1.2kWh Enphase storage unit, costs roughly $2,000, while larger batteries such as Tesla’s 13.5 kWh Powerwall 2, will cost around $12,350, excluding installation fees.

 The below list provides the expected price of certain residential solar storage systems, though bear in mind prices may vary in some areas.